BitzArt/OCPI.Net/README.md

 ```
 dotnet add package OCPI.Net
 ```
+for now, see [sample project](sample/OCPI.Net.Sample) for further guidance.

 ## Main features

-- ### OCPI Contracts + Validation
+- ### OCPI Contracts and Validation
   This NuGet package provides a comprehensive collection of contract models required for seamless protocol implementation.
-Additionally, the package includes validators specifically designed to validate OCPI contract models, ensuring their accuracy and compliance with the protocol's specifications.
+The package also includes validators specifically designed to validate OCPI contract models, ensuring their accuracy and compliance with the protocol's specifications.

+- ### Unrestricted Domain Flexibility:
+  While the NuGet package equips you with contract models and validation tools for seamless OCPI protocol implementation, it also allows flexibility within your domain logic.
+Instead of constricting your application's domain logic, the package empowers you to integrate your specific requirements without limitations.
+This adaptable approach ensures your implementation perfectly aligns with your business needs and unique use cases, while still maintaining compliance with the OCPI protocol.

-- ### Asp.Net Core integration
+- ### Asp.Net Core Integration, OCPI Versioning
   The package contains all necessary functionality to easily implement OCPI using Asp.Net Core.
 Make sure your OCPI controllers inherit from the `OcpiContrtoller` class.

-- ### Versioning
-  Apply `OcpiEndpoint` attribute to those controllers that implement OCPI modules, and the package will perform an automated scan of the codebase and fetch necessary data for your OCPI Versions Module.
+You can apply `OcpiEndpoint` attribute to those controllers that implement OCPI modules, and the package will perform an automated scan of the codebase and fetch necessary data for your OCPI Versions Module.

+  Explore [this sample project](sample/OCPI.Net.Sample) to see OCPI.Net in action.
+This project showcases how OCPI.Net integrates seamlessly within an Asp.Net Core application.

 - ### OCPI Errors
-  When using OCPI, there might be certain situations where something goes wrong or an error occurs.
-To help developers handle these errors effectively, there are predefined OCPI Exceptions available.
-By throwing (or raising) one of these predefined exceptions, developers can easily communicate the specific error that happened in accordance with the protocol.

-  In addition to the predefined exceptions, developers also have the flexibility to create their own custom exceptions.
-This means they can define their own specific types of errors to handle unique situations or requirements in their OCPI implementation.
+  When working with OCPI, errors can arise.
+To assist you in managing these errors, we offer predefined OCPI Exceptions.
+These exceptions make it simple for you to communicate specific errors in line with the protocol.
+You also have the option to design custom exceptions.
+This allows you to address distinct scenarios or needs in your OCPI implementation.

 ## Extra